dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 So I feel that it's my responsibility to make my first real contribution to Drupal community today by giving this small talk with my good colleague Mait.

-Because the amount of time that have been given to us to perform this presentation is finite and a good developer is supposed to never go overtime, we have left no room for any improvisation, so please don't expect to hear any jokes during this presentation.
+Because the subject is quite large and the amount of time that have been given to us to perform this presentation is finite and a good developer is supposed to never go overtime, we have left no room for any improvisation.

 Also bear in mind that most of the statements made in this presentation are made from a developer point of view.
 So if we talk about pros and cons of some